 You can employ this same technique in your courses.
 For example, if you have a complex course that you would turn into a long one-hour eLearning course, consider breaking it down into focused topics and delivering each topic as its own course.
 This technique can improve the quality of the content you deliver to facilitate learner knowledge retention.

 Schoolhouse Rock! was definitely the Trojan horse of sticky learning.
-You can use these five learning strategies as stand-alone solutions or combined for added learning power to craft learning solutions that drive knowledge retention and ultimately enhance each learner’s performance.
+You can use these five online learning strategies as stand-alone solutions or combined for added learning power to craft learning solutions that drive knowledge retention and ultimately enhance each learner’s performance.

 Dale, E. (1969).
 Cone of experience, in Educational Media: Theory into Practice.
 Wiman RV (ed).
 Charles Merrill: Columbus, Ohio.